Embroidery & sewing

 Creating Your Own Patches

 Nowadays, patches come in a variety of eye-catching styles, and this is the most exciting part.
-To help you choose the right style for your company, we’ve compiled this guide, which includes an overview of each style, design tips, and suggestions for where to place your logo.
+To help you choose the right style for your company (or DIY project), we’ve compiled this guide.
+This includes an overview of each style, design tips, and suggestions for where to place your logo.

 Having a wide variety of styles to choose from means that each has its own unique set of design challenges.
 In this section, we’ll go over what each type of patch has to offer, as well as some design concepts.